 It was only for a few months, anyway.
 On October 28, 1918, Congress passed the National Prohibition Act, commonly known as the Volstead Act, the enabling legislation allowing for enforcement of the 18th Amendment.

 At midnight, January 15, 1920, Los Angeles went “bone-dry” along with the rest of the country.
 Theoretically, anyway.
 There were those who responded with skepticism to the LAPD’s claim that there were no more “blind pigs” or bootleggers operating within the metropolitan area.
-If you wanted to know the best place to get a drink, it was said, just ask any policeman.

 The following year, Los Angeles County adopted Ordinance 650, known as the “Little Volstead,” considered more stringent than the federal law it was modeled after.
 In the election of November 1922, Californians passed the Wright Act, a state version of the Volstead Act, effective as of midnight December 21, 1922.